-In the wake of the Las Vegas massacre, given the dialogue and diatribes up and down the entertainment dial, one thing is certain: Hollywood hates guns and they denounce them every chance they get — except in the movies.
-Given the content of Tinseltown’s biggest-budget pushes toward box office gold, one thing is obvious: Hollywood loves guns and they feature them every chance they get.
+In the wake of the Las Vegas massacre, given the dialogue and diatribes up and down the entertainment dial, one thing is certain: Hollywood hates guns, and it denounces them every chance it gets — except in the movies.
+In light of the content of Tinseltown’s biggest-budget pushes toward box office gold, one thing is obvious: Hollywood loves guns, and it features them every chance it gets.

 Furthermore, the mere trailer of Kingsman offered incredible firepower packed in under two minutes.
 For a reminder of what Hollywood is doing when it isn’t decrying guns, take a look at the clip featuring gun control activist — and hypocrite — Julianne Moore:

-For all of Hollywood’s leftist noise of self-righteous scorn against the Second Amendment and American citizens who wish to protect their property and families, the loudmouths in La-La Land sure are quick to make a big boom to the tune of unlimited caliber when it lights up moviegoers and lines their pious pocketbooks.
+For all of Hollywood’s leftist noise of self-righteous scorn against the Second Amendment and American citizens who wish to protect their families and property, the loudmouths in La-La Land sure are quick to make a big boom to the tune of unlimited caliber when it lights up moviegoers and lines their pious pocketbooks.